Can You Spray Your Yard for Mosquitoes and Ticks?

 How can you keep pests away when you are away from home?

 DEET-based products are the most effective broad spectrum pest repellents.
 These products can help you repel mosquitoes, ticks, fleas, and more when out in nature.
 It is very important that you use DEET repellent as directed on the label.
 Never spray your pets with insect repellents, no matter what.
-If you are using DEET products on children, make sure you use a concentration that is safe for them.
+You can adjust the DEET concentration recommended for children, should you need to apply it.

-If you are spending a lot of time hiking or camping, it is recommended to wear long sleeves, tuck your pants into your socks, and reveal as little skin as possible.
-In these scenarios, you can additionally wear permethrin treated clothing.
+If you are spending a lot of time hiking or camping, it is recommended to wear long sleeves, tuck your pants into your socks, and leave little exposed skin if possible.
+You might additionally wear permethrin treated clothing.

 Professional pest control in Framingham is recommended.